Executive Career Coach

 - Employment Report design and publication

-About Heather: As a military kid, Heather grew up all over the United States, and has lived along the Gulf of Mexico, the east coast, the west coast, and a few states in between.
-She has visited or lived in 48 of the continental states and driven cross-country twice – once for a job interview!
+About Heather: Growing up as a military kid, Heather has lived all over the United States, including the Gulf of Mexico, the east coast, the west coast, and several states in between.
+She has visited or lived in 48 of the continental states and driven cross-country a few times – once for a job interview (got the job!).
 Among other adventures, Heather lived as a full-time RVer.
+She enjoys the outdoors and aquatic pets.

-At work and play, Heather has a passion for designing, synthesizing, organizing, and simplifying; and loves the challenge of turning any complicated process into a one-page guide.
+At work and play, Heather has a passion for designing, synthesizing, organizing, and simplifying; and loves the challenge of turning any complicated process into an easy guide.

 Top 5: Empathy | Individualization | Achiever | Harmony | Learner